SFGLab/LoopSage/README.md

 # LoopSage
 An energy-based model for loop extrusion.

+## Publication
+* Korsak, Sevastianos, and Dariusz Plewczynski.
+"LoopSage: An Energy-Based Monte Carlo approach for the Loop Extrusion Modelling of Chromatin." bioRxiv (2024): 2024-01.

 ## The model

 Let's assume that each cohesin $i$ can be represented of two coordinates $(m_{i},n_{i})$ we allow three moves in our simulation: